Do you Really Know Your Customers? Marketing to a Rapidly Diversifying Population

 Continually re-balancing how and if you can group customers into like segments increases your ability for super-specific marketing that resonates, engages, and aximizes response.
 Market to “the average” and you’re marketing to a myth.
 Instead, get to know who your customers really are and be prepared to invest the time and resources needed to connect with them as individually as you can.
 The companies that do already have a clear competitive advantage in diversifying America.

-Karen Talavera heads Synchronicity Marketing and writes about email, social media and other online marketing conversation channels on her blog Enlightened Emarketing.
-Follow her on Twitter (@SyncMarketing) or Facebook for daily tips and links to emerging email and social media marketing trends, facts and research.
+Karen Talavera runs Synchronicity Marketing and writes about email, social media and other online marketing conversation channels on her blog Enlightened Emarketing.
+Follow her on Twitter (@SyncMarketing) or Facebook for daily tips on digital marketing trends, facts and new ideas.